Itchy Grubs (Processionary Caterpillar)

 For more information about Living with Possums, please contact the Department of Environment and Heritage Protection (DEHP) on 1300 130 372 or visit their website.

-Living with Flying Foxes
+Bats and Flying Foxes

 Flying foxes are migratory animals that follow seasonal food sources and are protected by legislation.
 In the past, Council has applied to the DEHP for damage mitigation permits to relocate the animals to alternative roost sites away from homes.
 Should you require a local flying fox carer, please contact Henry Grzegorski - 4975 7612.